Polymer/polymer-starter-kit/docs/deploy-to-google-app-engine.md

     This is the configuration file for the GCP project.
     It sets a python runtime environment and static file handlers.
     The configuration utilizes GAE HTTP/2 capabilities in order to minimize load time for HTTP/2 compatible browsers.
+    Please note : this also ensures https, if you wish to use custom domains supporting http only you will need to remove all the 'secure: always’ entries.​

 1. Add a bash script to build & deploy the application